 We have met the Pre-IND meeting milestone encompassing AL001.
-If we fail to meet a milestone by the specified date, the Licensor may terminate the respective AL001 License Agreements.
-If the Licensor were to terminate either of the AL001 License Agreements for whatever reason, it would materially and adversely affect our business, financial position and future prospects and you would likely lose the entirety of your investment in us.
+If we fail to meet a milestone by the specified date, the Licensor may terminate the respective License Agreement.
+If the Licensor were to terminate either License Agreement for whatever reason, it would materially and adversely affect our business, financial position and future prospects and you would likely lose the entirety of your investment in us.